 The library may close (or postpone opening) when weather conditions exist making it highly improbable for travel.
 The primary factor of any decision made will be the safety of the staff and the library patrons.
 However, maximum effort will be made to maintain regular library operating hours.
-If a decision is made to close or postpone, the radio stations and/or television stations will be called to make the necessary announcements.
+If a decision is made to close or postpone, the necessary announcements will be made on social media, our website and our blog.